Tomahawk’s Chops: xGM-109 Block IV Cruise Missiles

 Tomahawk: The 2019 Evolution

 There was a plan to develop a successor to the retired xGM-109B ship-killer by 2015, as an interim capability for the US Navy’s Offensive Anti-Surface Warfare (OASuW) program.
 That was shelved in the FY 2014 budget, as the Navy opted to drop the interim capability.
-Instead, they’re moving ahead with OASuW’s main xGM-84 Harpoon missile replacement program for air and sea launch, using the LRASM derivative of Lockheed Martin’s subsonic but stealthy AGM-158B JASSM-ER.
+Instead, they’re moving ahead with OASuW’s main xGM-84 Harpoon missile replacement program for air and sea launch.
+The LRASM derivative of Lockheed Martin’s subsonic but stealthy AGM-158B JASSM-ER is the initial air-launched missile, but there will be competition for air and naval missiles beyond FY 2019.

 The key to the next set of Tomahawk improvements is actually a warranty.
 The missile has a 15-year warranty and a 30-year service life, so 2019 will begin a recertification cycle for the fleet that could last until 2030.
 Threats continue to evolve, so why not add some missile upgrades while they’re back in the shop anyway?
 The US Navy already has a specifications sheet of possible improvements, and they’ve done a number of capability studies.

-Raytheon is still talking to the Navy about that final package, which will break down into 3 broad categories.
+Raytheon is investing almost $40 million of its own funds in parallel, and they’re still talking to the Navy about that final package, which will break down into 3 broad categories.

 Anti-Access/ Area Denial Communications Suite.
 Saddam Hussein had a sophisticated anti-aircraft system, but he didn’t have the kind of high-end jamming and emissions triangulation capabilities expected of future opponents.
 The challenge is twofold: keep the enemy from cutting off your communications, and keep your communications from alerting the enemy.